-1. Self – Keeping your heart pure, devoted, and passionate.
+1. Self – Knowing you’re loved and living secure in that place.
 Keeping your head free from lies, Maintaining your priorities and key relationships.

 2. Family – Those you are committed to love for life – those people you’ve permanently taken into your heart.
 Sons, daughters, spouses, and parents plus others God has given you

 3. Tribe – Your community of friends who share your spiritual DNA, who encourage you and call out greatness in you.
 You may covenant with them to share life and to do your dreams together

 4. Kingdom – God’s rule and reign on this earth.
 He cares for all people and especially targets the widow, the orphan, the sick and the oppressed.
 He expects his followers to bring hope to them.

 David is a good example of a man who we can observe progressing through each of the four realms.
 We see him first as a shepherd